No question of seeking pardon: TLP

 LAHORE: Tehreek-e-Labbaik Pakistan (TLP) spokesman Pir Ijaz Ashrafi has said there is no question of seeking pardon from those who failed to protect the honour of Holy Prophet (peace be upon him).

-He outright rejected a statement of Federal Minister for Religious Affairs Noorul Haq Qadari that Tehreek-e-Labbaik Ya-Rasool Allah had sought pardon from the people of Pakistan over violence in different cities in the wake of acquittal of Aasia Bibi by the Supreme Court of Pakistan.
+He outright rejected a statement of Federal Minister for Religious Affairs Noorul Haq Qadari that Teerek-e-Labbaik Ya-Rasool Lillah had sought pardon from the people of Pakistan over violence in different cities in the wake of acquittal of Aasia Bibi by the Supreme Court of Pakistan.

 Ashrafi said TLP Ameer Allama Khadim Hussain Rizvi and party’s supreme leader Pir Muhammad Afzal Qadri and others were guardians of the respect and honour of Holy Prophet (Peace be upon) and the finality of Hazrat Muhammad’s prophethood.